 If you’re thinking of taking someone somewhere for a special occasion, there is nothing more special than a table that comes with its own ‘press for champagne’ button.
 Yes, you heard it right.
 A button that when pressed means champagne is delivered to your table in a flash.
 British inspired but Russian-owned, this is where the REAL rich people hang out.
 The kind of people who eat caviar because they actually like it.
 Very extravagant and luxurious.
 The menu is very decadent with truffles, lobster, and steak tartare to name a few, and champagne comes in at £13.95 a glass.
 A real treat place that everyone needs to go to at least once.

 A La Carte Menu Available: Main courses range between £19.50 – £45 (lunch is offered at 20% discount to the evening menu)

 Dress code: Elegant.
 Ties are not required.

-A La Carte Available: Menu changes everyday.
-Mains around £20-£30 mark.
-See Twitter feed for daily menu.
+A La Carte Available: Menu changes every day.
+Mains around £20-£30.
+See Twitter feed for the daily menu.

 Dress code: N/A

 Great for: Travelling to Paris without leaving London.
 Date night.

 The Savoy is an iconic London landmark that everyone has to visit once in their life.
 Unless you’ve got a couple of hundred pounds in your pocket to stay the evening (wouldn’t that be lovely) it may not be on your radar but you can still experience them by heading to The Grill for a beautiful dinner or to The Fairmont for the famous afternoon tea.
 They do an a la carte option with mains starting from £24 or they do a FANTASTIC set menu of 3 courses for under £30 which is SUCH good value for money.
 Afternoon tea is £65 pp. Booking essential.
 A great one to tick off the bucket list.
 Your other half or family will be impressed.